gacurl/gacurl/README.md

 <span><img src="https://github.com/gacurl/gacurl/blob/master/world-map.gif" alt="test" width="100%" height="auto" /></span>

 ---
-As for books, I enjoy sending meaningful books that _impacted_ me to friends and colleagues.
+As for books, I enjoy reads that stimulate emotion as well as learning.
+No particular genre suits more than another, so bring 'em all.
+I've been known to sending meaningful books that _impacted_ me to friends and colleagues.

 [Here's what I'm reading](https://www.goodreads.com/review/list/37345834?ref=nav_mybooks "Goodreads list") at Goodreads.